-4.4.2 Water management
+6.4.2 Water management

 We draw water from mountains located in a high-water stress area.
-Therefore, we actively monitor the situation to ensure safety and sufficient capacity, as well as preserve freshwater biodiversity and manage impacts.
+Therefore, we actively monitor the situation to ensure safety and sufficient capacity, as well as preserve freshwater biodiversity.
 The total amount of water withdrawn in 2021 from municipal supplies amounted to 17.8 thousand m3 for ENERGO-PRO Varna EAD and 0.6 thousand m3 for ENERGO-PRO Bulgaria EAD.
-Both entities discharged the same amount of water they consumed which means the total water consumption represented 0 for 2021.
+Water discharge was the same for both entities, which means the total water consumption represented 0 for 2021.
 The same water consumption trend was observed during 2020 and 2019.